 Mortgage Insurance.
 Our mortgage insurance business is impacted by specific macroeconomic conditions and events that impact the mortgage origination environment and the credit performance of our underlying insured assets.
 The improvement in macroeconomic conditions since the financial crisis of 2007-2008 has contributed to the positive credit trends in our mortgage insurance portfolio, including a lower level of new defaults and higher cure rates.
 At the same time, increased regulation and regulatory scrutiny following the financial crisis have resulted in a more restrictive credit environment that has limited the growth of the mortgage industry.
 Among other factors, private mortgage insurance industry volumes are impacted by total mortgage origination volumes and the mix between mortgage originations that are for purchased homes versus refinancings of existing mortgages.
-Generally, mortgage insurance penetration in the overall insurable mortgage origination volume from home purchases and this meaningfully higher penetration for purchase originations, although the overall mortgage origination market for 2017 was smaller than it was in 2016, largely due to a decrease in refinancings as a result of higher interest rates, our NIW of \$53.9 billion written in 2017 was higher than our NIW for 2016.
+Generally, mortgage insurance penetration in the overall insurable mortgage market has been three to five times higher for purchase originations than for refinancings.
+As a result of an increase in mortgage origination volume from home purchases and this meaningfully higher penetration for purchase originations, although the overall mortgage origination market for 2017 was smaller than it was in 2016, largely due to a decrease in refinancings as a result of higher interest rates, our NIW of \$53.9 billion written in 2017 was higher than our NIW for 2016.
 Industry forecasts for 2018 project a decline in the overall mortgage origination market, however purchase loan volume is expected to increase.
 Based on these industry forecasts, we currently expect our NIW for 2018 to be approximately \$50 billion.